 Public relations vs. communications

-Public relations and communications are intimately connected.
+Public relations and communications are interdependent.
 Both involve projecting information in the hopes of developing a brand, image, or relationship that fosters value.
 A separate department within a company may be directly responsible for written or verbal comments issued internally or externally.

 The exchange of information is one possible distinction between public relations and communications.
 Most businesses will see an overlap between public relations and communications.
 Public relations can be a one-way channel that imposes information to build a more favorable public image.
 Communications may become more rooted in the two-way functionality of receiving feedback and making changes based on the data gathered.